Janitham97/SimpleLinearModel/README.md

 # Simple Linear Model

-This is a sample single html page to create predict linear data sing tensorflow Js.
+This is a sample single html page to create predict linear data using tensorflow Js.